 How to Tell if Your Pet Needs Probiotics

 Your pet is an essential part of your family; they make you feel safer, keep you company, make you happy, and are companions for life.
 Because of this, you want to do everything you can to make sure they live a full, happy, and healthy life.
 However, when your furry friend is not feeling fantastic, you may not know what to do, especially if the problem keeps returning over and over again.
-Pet probiotics could be the answer, and these are the signs that your dog or cat needs them:
+Pet probiotics may be the answer, and these are the signs that your dog or cat may need them:

 - Excessive Gas